Personal income tax

 The personal income levels used to calculate your Saskatchewan tax have changed.

-The amounts for most provincial non-refundable tax credits have changed.
+The amounts for most provincial non-refundable tax credits have increased.

 Saskatchewan benefits for individuals and families

-The Saskatchewan low-income tax credit is fully funded by the Province of Saskatchewan.
-For more information about this program, call the CRA at 1-800-387-1193.
+The Saskatchewan low-income tax credit is fully funded by the province.
+For more information, go to Province of Saskatchewan or call the CRA at 1-800-387-1193.

 Form SK428 – Saskatchewan Tax